 Bunraku is a traditional Japanese puppet theatre.
-Original puppets are rather huge – c.a. ⅓ of a human height, and are handheld: directly animated by animators, who are visible to the audience.
+Original puppets are rather huge – c.a. ⅓rd of human height, and are handheld: directly animated by animators, who are visible to the audience.

-It is well known that animators often use their own or their fellows bodies’ movement as a reference for animation.
-The Bunraku project is an occasion for students to observe and study the dynamics of human body movement and its potential for modularity.
-Captured movements were further composed in space and time: multiplied, arranged, echoed, to achieve the final choreography.
+It is well known, that animators often use their own body’s movement as a reference for animation.
+The Bunraku project is an occasion for students to observe and study the dynamics of human body movement.
+Registered movement data or footage was further composed in space and time: multiplied, arranged, echoed, to achieve the final choreographies.

 Art + tech guidance and instructing: Olga Wroniewicz